alsrlw/ansible-playbook-libsimple/README.md

     * Click the ***Create API Key*** button
     * Select and copy from the green highlight bar the text of the API key.
 14. Paste the resulting Linode API key text to the appropriate variable value in `vars/linode_vars.yml`.
-15. Create an SSH key pair for use in connecting the the virtual server as the admin user; create the user .ssh directory, if needed:
+15. Create an SSH key pair for use in connecting the the virtual server as the admin user; create the user .ssh directory, if needed.
+When prompted for a password (twice), press <ENTER> key to create a passphraseless key--handy if you need programmatic access to the server as we're doing here.
 ```
 mkdir ~/.ssh
 ssh-keygen -t rsa -b 4096 -f ~/.ssh/scm_linode_test1
 ```
 16. If you wish to access the Linode API from the command line and installed the optional utilities above, you will need to create a configuration file at `~/.linodecli/config`.
 The CLI utility comes with a simple configuration script that creates this file (along with an API key for this specific access method).
 Start the configuration by issuing the command: `linode configure` and enter appropriate defaults.
 17. Generate a crypted password for your admin user password: